SteveRMann/openhasp-preprocessor/README.md

 ----

 # python.py - an openhasp-preprocessor.
 A preprocessor for the pages.jsonl file.
 This allows you to make the page definitions in separate files and use variables to define variables for x: and y: positions or colors.
-Really anything can be substituted glbally.
+Really anything can be substituted globally.

 #Useage:
 **Preparation**
 1. Create a .src file in a pages folder for each page.
-For example page2.src is the **jsonl** code for everything that will appear on page 2.
+For example **page2.src** is the **jsonl** code for everything that will appear on page 2.
 Example:
 ```
 {